eh3rrera/graphql-java-spring-boot-example/README.md

 - User Name: sa
 - Password: <blank>

-To check the databas or to [http://localhost:8080/graphiql](http://localhost:8080/graphiql) to start executing queries.
+To check the database or to [http://localhost:8080/graphiql](http://localhost:8080/graphiql) to start executing queries.
 For example:
 ```
 {
   findAllBooks {